fragmuffin/howto-micropython/README.md

 # Target Content

+As I gather content, I'll put it here.

+Then, as I format it as a presentation (link above), I'll delete these sections.
+Ultimately this entire _Target Content_ section will be removed... that's my process.

 ## What is MicroPython

 `MicroPython` is a low level OS, with Python interpreter for the following microcontrollers: